yarrienet/yarrienet-tools/README.md

 ## Configuration

-A optional configuration file can be placed in `~/.config/yarrienet.conf` to replace arguments used repeatedly across commands.
+An optional configuration file can be placed in `~/.config/yarrienet.conf` to replace arguments used repeatedly across commands.

 ```
 # path of the microblog html file